-- questions about your health care - questions about getting behavioral health (mental health and substance use disorder) services - questions about transportation - questions about Long-Term Services and Supports (LTSS) - You must have a Long-Term Care Consultation (LTCC) done and be found to be eligible to get additional services or support.
+- questions about your health care

+- questions about getting behavioral health (mental health and substance use disorder) services

+- questions about transportation

+- long-term services and supports (LTSS)

+- You must have a Long-Term Care Consultant (LTCC) done and be found to be eligible to get additional services or support.
 You can ask to have this assessment in your home, apartment, facility where you live, or another agreed-upon location.